botheredbybees/kiln-controller/docs/web-interface-development.md

 1. Start by making small visual changes to build confidence
 2. Experiment with modifying existing features before adding completely new ones
 3. Use the browser console to understand the data flow
+4. Work through the [complete example](example-delta-time-feature.md) to see the full development workflow
-4. Refer to the existing code in `picoreflow.js` for patterns and examples
+5. Refer to the existing code in `picoreflow.js` for patterns and examples
-5. Join the community discussions on the [GitHub repository](https://github.com/botheredbybees/kiln-controller) if you need help
+6. Join the community discussions on the [GitHub repository](https://github.com/botheredbybees/kiln-controller) if you need help